FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-10-20-tap-map-switchmap-explained.md

 ## Tap

 Probably the easiest one is the `tap` operator as he is used for side effects inside a stream.
-So this operator can be used to do something inside a stream without affecting the result or the outcome of the stream.
+So this operator can be used to do something inside a stream and returning the same observable as it was used on.
 Like a plain isolated side effect.

 ```js
 import { from } from "rxjs";